Aymoré Moreira: Career

 Moreira was born in Miracema, Rio de Janeiro.
-He began his career as a right-winger, but soon he changed to become a goalkeeper, playing for América, Palestra Itália and Botafogo, where he remained from 1936 to 1946 and earned call-ups to the Brazil national team, the "Canarinho" (Portuguese, Little Canary).
+He began his career as a right-winger, but soon he changed to become a goalkeeper, playing for América, Palestra Itália and Botafogo, where he remained from 1936 to 1946 and earned call-ups to the Brazil national team, the "Canarinho" (Portuguese of Little Canary).

-After his retirement as a player, he became a successful coach, leading the Brazil national team to its second FIFA World Cup in (1962).
-In the first match against Mexico national team, Pelé assisted on the first goal and scored the second one, later injuring himself while attempting a long-range shot against Czechoslovakia national team.
+After his retirement as a player, he became a successful coach, leading Brazil to its second FIFA World Cup in 1962.
+In the first match against Mexico, Pelé assisted on the first goal and scored the second one, later injuring himself while attempting a long-range shot against Czechoslovakia.
 This kept him out of the remainder of the tournament and forced Moreira to make his only lineup change of the tournament; bringing in Amarildo.
 The replacement duly scored in the final, a rematch against Czechoslovakia.
 Garrincha starred in the 3–1 win.

 Moreira managed Brazil national team for 61 matches, with 37 wins, 9 draws and 15 losses.
 Besides winning the World Cup, he led the "Canarinha" to win the Taça Oswaldo Cruz in 1961 and 1962, Taça Bernardo O'Higgins in 1961 and 1966, Roca Cup in 1963 and Taça Rio Branco in 1967.

 Among the clubs he coached were Bangu, Palmeiras, Portuguesa, Botafogo, São Paulo, Galícia and Panathinaikos.

 Moreira died in Salvador, Bahia, aged 86.